For the lovers of Australian outback Kennedy Range National Park is a special place.

 Greg explained that the cuts and holes in the trees meant that Aboriginal people camped there before.
 To our question whether Aboriginals still lead this kind of life style, Greg answered that his mother lived like that, in the bush, moving from place to place but that traditional nomadic lifestyle ended about 50 years ago.

 Surviving in the bush depends to a great degree on one’s ability to find water.
 Obviously, nomadic Aboriginals did not carry water with them as they moved from place to place.
-Instead, they travelled along the chain of natural water sources, like rock holes, where water was collected.
+Instead, they travelled along the chain of natural water sources, like rock holes.
 Greg showed us one such significant Aboriginal site, called Seven Sisters, telling us, as a typical Aboriginal would do, a Dream story of 7 angelic sisters who came down on the Earth from the sky in that place.

 One of the rock holes of Seven Sisters Aboriginal site

 Another natural source of water was roots of certain trees, like Kurrajong tree.
-Our adventurous friend Captain Andrei was quick enough to use his hunter’s knife, which he carried with him all the time, to dig out the roots and try out for himself how much water can be obtained.
-Not much, but when you are faced with the survival challenge, chewing the roots of Kurrajong tree could make all the difference.
+Our adventurous friend Captain Andrei was quick enough to use his hunter’s knife, which he carried with him all the time, to dig out the roots and try out for himself how much water he can obtaine.
+Not much, but when you face a survival challenge, chewing the roots of Kurrajong tree could make all the difference.
 By the way, I did taste it too.
 It tasted pretty much like any tree roots would taste.
 It was slightly sweet, and all you could do is chew it to obtain maximum water and spit it out.

 Andrei is peeling Kurrajong tree roots